ugognw/mypy-upgrade/README.md

     negate the effectiveness of the `# type: set` commment and eliminate the need for the `# type: ignore[type-arg]` comment

+* mypy `syntax` errors are not silenced

+    * it is recommended that you fix your code such that it is syntactically valid prior to using `mypy-upgrade`

 ## Similar Projects

 If this doesn't fit your use-case, maybe one of these other projects will!